Bank Line: History

 Andrew Weir, from Glasgow, Scotland, who came from a family of cork merchants, became a ship owner in 1885 when he purchased a barque, already known as the Willowbank.
 He then rapidly developed a fleet of sailing vessels that became the largest fleet sailing under the British flag.

 Weir purchased his first steamship in 1896.
 Named the Duneric, this was the first of the vessels that he had had built not to have the suffix “bank”, which was not used for his steamships.
 Bank Line Ltd formally came into operation in 1905, when the Head Office was moved to London, close to the Baltic Exchange, where shipping contracts are exchanged.
 Until then most of the ships owned by Weir had been operated by one-ship companies.
 By 1917, Weir had sold the last of his windjammers and the use of “bank” in the vessel's name had temporarily died out.
-Weir purchased 43 steamships between 1896 and World War 1.
+Weir purchased 43 steamships between 1896 and World War I.

 Starting out in business as a tramp operator of sailing ships, Andrew Weir saw the opportunity presented by the introduction of steamships to enter liner shipping conferences.
 Routes developed included India to Africa and South Africa to South-East Asia.
 The Bank Line's Pacific Islands service began initially as a charter business for Lever Brothers, a major soap manufacturer, carrying copra and coconut oil to Lever's factories in Europe.
 Ships on this service were among the few Bank Line vessels that regularly visited the United Kingdom and this fact, plus the exotic locations visited, made the route popular with the Bank Line's sailors.
-Eight further steamships were purchased after World War 1 to use on the liner routes.
+Eight further steamships were purchased after World War I to use on the liner routes.
 In 1919 the company also took over the management of the fleet of the British-Mexican Petroleum Company, eventually operating 12 steam tankers.